-Participants were allocated into two main groups regarding the method of treatment, they were enrolled by the investigators and assigned to one of the two treatment arms until each treatment arm reached the required subject numbers: Group 1: 50 subjects received intranasal corticosteroids one spray of 50 micrograms mometasone furoate/spray in each nostril once daily (total dose of 100 micrograms) instructions were made to the subject's parents on how to use the nasal spray for optimum delivery of the medication to the ET orifice.
-Group 2: 50 subjects received systemic oral steroids received oral prednisolone 1 mg/kg/day in single morning daily dose.
+Participants were allocated into two main groups with respect to the method of treatment, they were enrolled by the investigators and assigned to one of the two treatment arms until each treatment arm reached the required subject numbers: Group 1: 50 subjects received single dosage of 50 micrograms mometasone furoate/spray in each nostril once daily.
+The parents of the subjects were instructed on how to use the nasal spray for optimum delivery of the medication to the ET orifice.
+Group 2: 50 subjects received systemic oral steroids; oral prednisolone 1 mg/kg/day in single morning daily dose.